Guilherme-SG/PHP-MySQL/README.md

 This class makes the connection with database receiving a MySqlConfig object.
 Call MySqlConnection::generate() to get a database connection.
 If is not possible to make connection or define the charset the script will die().

-## MysqlExecuter
+## MySqlExecuter
 This class executes queries and returns their results.
 It closes the connection when the object is destroyed, so don't worry about that.

 It also throws exceptions by each mysqli error.

 ## MySqlCRUD
-This class execute CRUD queries.
+This class builds CRUD queries and executes with a MySqlExecuter object.
+All methods are protected against SQL Injection

 ## MySqlProcedure
-This class call procedures.
+This class call procedures and returns their results.
+This class doesn't protect against SQL Injection, so use a MySqlProtector object to protect any data in procedure.

 ## MySqlProtector
 This class is responsable for protect data against SQL Injection.